ali-hourag/rick-morty-api/README.md

 - [Setup](#setup)

 ## About
-Individual project done on May 2023 of the famous series Rick & Morty in which I have used a strongly typed language such as TypeScript.
-Moreover, I have implemented styles libraries like Bootstrap and started implementing API requests to the Rick & Morty API.
+Calendar project with different functionalities like adding events.
+Done with HTML, TypeScript, CSS and Bootstrap.
 <br/>
-* In this app the user can access data about all episodes, characters and locations of Rick & Morty series.
+* In this app the user can access a normal calendar and even have funcionalities like adding different type of events.
 * User can access it through mobile, tablet and web, since it is responsive!